hashicorp/terraform-getting-started-gcp-cloud-shell/tutorial/cloudshell_tutorial.md

 ## Build Infrastructure

 The set of files used to describe infrastructure in Terraform is known as a Terraform _configuration_.
-You will now write your first configuration to create a network.
+Next, you will write your first configuration to create a network.

 Each Terraform configuration must be in its own working directory.
 Your Cloud Shell environment includes a directory called `tutorial` that will store the